DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # Data Management: Provenance

-.full-width[Metadata records can be used to track data provenance accurately
+Metadata records can be used to track data provenance accurately
 - Are the data current?
 - Are the data in a reliable format?
 - Where are the data stored?
 - Contact information
 - Distribution policies, availability, pricing, URLs
 - New derivations of the dataset
-]

 ???

 For data management, metadata records can be queried to determine: